 Skip to Content

-Peanut Butter No Bake Cookies – A Favorite Cookie Recipe For Many
+Peanut Butter No Bake Cookies – A Quick & Easy Recipe

-If this recipe looks familiar to you that is because it is a take on our Classic Chocolate & Peanut Butter No Bake Cookies recipe.
-However, this time we have omitted the chocolate and made all the flavor come from the peanut butter!
+It is an easy cookie recipe that even the novice cook can master.
+However, if this recipe looks familiar to you that is because it is a take on my Classic Chocolate & Peanut Butter No Bake Cookies recipe.
+Although, this time I have omitted the chocolate and allowed the peanut butter flavor to shine through!

-As much as I love classic no-bake cookies that we used to get at school when I was a child, I have to admit, I like these cookies even better.
+As much as I love classic no-bake cookies that I used to get at school when I was a child, I have to admit, I like these cookies even better, especially around the holidays.
+That is because there are so many chocolate desserts shared between Thanksgiving and Christmas and there are times where I just want something different.

 Don’t get me wrong.
 I love homemade Chocolate Covered Cherries, Peanut Butter Blossom Cookies, and Chocolate Peppermint Cookies.
-However, I also, quite honestly, get sick of everything chocolate.
+However, I also, quite honestly, get tired of eating everything chocolate (don’t hate me chocolate lovers).

-And that is why I thought I would share this easy to make recipe with you today.
-Just in case anyone else is looking for a quick cookie recipe that doesn’t contain chocolate.
+That is why I thought I would share this easy to make recipe with you today.
+Just in case anyone else out there is looking for a quick cookie recipe that doesn’t contain chocolate.

 INGREDIENTS